careerbuilder/DataScienceAPIDocumentation/JobToResume.md

 for more information about carotene classification and carotene IDs.

 ## Response Structure
-The response consist of a list of `resumes` where each item contains a `id` string which is resumedid and `score` double which is cosine similarity score of resumedids which is a measure of relevancy of resumdids to the job data in request.
+The response consist of a list of `resumes` where each item contains an `id` string which is a resumedid and `score` double which represents how well a given resume matches the job data in the request.

 ```json
 {